 Bring Some Freeze-Dried Raw Dog Food For The Trip

-In my opinion, the best alternative for fresh raw dog food is freeze-dried or air-dried raw dog food from brands like Vital Essentials, Sojos, Grandma Lucy’s or Ziwipeak (air-dried).
+In my opinion, the best alternative for fresh raw dog food is freeze-dried or air-dried raw dog food from brands.
+For example, Vital Essentials, Sojos, Grandma Lucy’s or Ziwipeak (air-dried).
 I brought a small bag of Vital Essentials rabbit freeze-dried raw dog food along.

 Once in Germany, I asked my family to please grab some raw ground beef for Wally’s first few days.
 Although that’s obviously not balanced raw dog food, it’s perfectly fine to feed for a few days.
 I only needed it until my first order of frozen raw dog food came in.